 Make Your Features Benefit-Driven

 Giving your visitors plain technical knowledge about your product features might prove counter-productive — even when your superiority over competitors is based on technological advancements.

-You need to break down the technical jargon into simple language, illustrating the end-benefits users will receive with your product features.
+You need to break down the technical jargon into simple language, illustrating the end benefits users will receive with your product features.
 You can then back your claims with the technical advantages your product has.

 One of the best execution of this strategy is done by Mailchimp.
-It positions its features using benefit-driven headlines, following them with easy-to-grasp description and beautiful images.
+It positions its features using benefit-driven headlines, following them with easy-to-grasp descriptions and beautiful images.
 Following is a screenshot from its features page.

 Provide Easy Navigation

-If you have a SaaS product, you’d surely like to flaunt its every feature on your website.
+If you have a SaaS product, you’d surely like to flaunt every feature on your website.
 And why not?
 You’ve worked hard building it, in the first place.

-However, you need to ensure that visitors have all the product features on top of their mind.
+However, you need to ensure that visitors have all the product features on top of their minds.
 You shouldn’t flood them with an infinitely long features page, where they can lose track of features they browsed previously.

 Offer easy navigation on your features page, so that visitors can always move from one feature to another (and back).

 Here are examples from the features page of Weebly: